peterhinch/micropython_ra8875/docs/GUI.md

         super().__init__()
         quitbutton()
-setup()  # Initialise hardware, register touchscreen calibration Screen.change(BaseScreen)
+setup()  # Initialise hardware, register touchscreen calibration Screen.change(BaseScreen)  # Start the GUI
 ```

 The last line causes the Screen class to instantiate your `BaseScreen` and to
 start the scheduler using that screen object.
 Control then passes to the
-scheduler: the code following this line will not run until the GUI is shut down
+scheduler: any code following this line will not run until the GUI is shut down
 and the scheduler is stopped (`Screen.shutdown()`).

 ## 3.1 Initialisation

 This is performed by `tft_local.py` which instantiates a `TFT` display.
-This
+The
-class is derived from the driver's `RA8875` class and is documented
+`TFT` class is derived from the driver's `RA8875` class.
+These are documented
 [here](./DRIVER.md).

 ###### [Jump to Contents](./GUI.md#contents)